fluent/fluent-bit-docs/getting_started/output.md

 # Output

 The output interface allows to define destinations for the data.
 Common destinations are remote services, local file system or standard interface within others.
-Otputs are implemented as plugins and there are many available.
+Outputs are implemented as plugins and there are many available.

 ![](../diagrams/logging_pipeline_output.png)